Dometic 310 Series

 Features to Consider When Buying the Perfect RV Toilet

 Additional features are usually a matter of how convenient you want your toilet experience to be.
-Things like heated seating, self-cleaning options, a bidet-system, and more can make a simple RV toilet into a modern waste disposal system.
+Things like heated seating, self-cleaning options, a bidet system, and more can make a simple RV toilet into a modern waste disposal system.

-The Best RV Toilets: 9 of the Best Toilet Reviews
+Best RV Toilet Reviews

-Thetford Aqua-Magic Residence RV Toilet
+Thetford Aqua-Magic Residence Toilet

-- Easy to pick up and carry.
+- Easy to pick up and carry

-- Nice, wood seat.
+- Nice, wooden seat

 - Tends to leak around the seals.

-Dometic 320 Series Toilet
+Dometic 320 Series

-The Dometic is a few steps up from a basic gravity flush RV toilet in quality.
-For a little more money, have an RV toilet with little to no leaking issues, a better glaze, stronger porcelain, and a longer life span.
-This RV toilet is an excellent replacement for any RV toilet because the elongated bowl and vitreous china glaze give it more of a “residential” feel.
+The Dometic 320 is a few steps up from a basic gravity flush toilet in the quality stakes.
+For a little more money, the Dometic 320 will afford you with little to no leaking issues, a better glaze, stronger porcelain, and a longer life span.
+It’s comfortable, easy to use and it works well – what more could you ask for?

-The model has an ergonomic foot pedal for hands-free operation.
-The pedal, conveniently located on the side instead of the front (no jammed toes), is easy to press and doesn’t get stuck.
+This model has an ergonomic foot pedal for hands-free operation.
+This RV toilet pedal flush is conveniently located on the side instead of the front (no jammed toes), is easy to press, and doesn’t get stuck.

-- Little to no leaking issues like other bargain portable toilets.
+- Little to no leaking issues like other bargain portable toilets

-- Easy installation.
+- Easy installation

-- Foot pedal is in a comfortable location.
+- Foot pedal is in a comfortable location

-- No replacement parts.
+- No replacement parts

-Thetford 34429 Aqua Magic Style Plus RV Toilet
+Thetford 34429 Aqua Magic Style Plus

-- Stylish and contemporary.
+- Stylish and contemporary

 - Easy to install

-- No total toilet bowl coverage as advertised.
+- Not total bowl coverage as advertised

-Dometic 310 Series RV Toilet
+Dometic 310 Series

 Our one concern about this model is that standing at 19 x 15 x 20 inches; it only weighs 23 pounds.
-This is light for a standard size model and could cause the product to lack sturdiness.
+This is light for a standard size model and could cause the toilet to lack sturdiness.
 While there are lighter models than this on the list, we expect a product of this quality to have a little more weight and sturdiness.

-- Slow-closing lid.
+- Slow-closing lid

-- Hands-free operation.
+- Hands-free operation

-- Lightweight for its size.
+- Lightweight for its size

-- The plastic piece that holds the lid could be a little stronger.
+- The plastic piece that holds the lid could be a little stronger

 Nature’s Head Composting Toilet

-The Best RV Toilet for Composting
+Best for Composting

-There are two waste bin – one for solids and one for liquids.
+There are two waste bins – one for solids and one for liquids.
 While the liquid waste bin needs to be emptied more frequently than the solid one does, it still requires a lot less dumping than other types.

-- No odors.
+- No odors

-- Easy to dump.
+- Easy to dump

 - Easy to install